baogeer/ask-about-china/src/content/blog/driving-guide-china.md

 not always follow traffic signals, so defensive driving is crucial.
 While pedestrian crossings exist, don't assume traffic will automatically stop for you.

+If you’re staying long-term, our [Internet Access in China](/internet-access-in-china/) guide can help you navigate navigation apps, traffic alerts, and local e-services.

 ## Common Challenges for Foreigners

 Navigating can be tough without some knowledge of Chinese, as many local signs and app interfaces are in Mandarin.